 Pass a computerized skills test

-When a Communications Officer position is open, it will be listed in our Current Job Openings section.
+When a Communications Officer position is open, it will be listed on Careers WA.
 All requirements and details for applying will be included in the announcement.

 Testing and Beyond

 A candidate must successfully complete each level of the testing sequence below before moving to the next.
 Additional tests will also be cited on each job announcement.

 The first step is a skills and abilities examination designed to evaluate an applicant’s potential to be successful as a communications officer.
 You may wish to review the profile and self-assessment for communications officers.

 The second step is an oral interview that requires the applicant to formulate responses to questions concerning general knowledge, experience and abilities.